The Bankrate promise

 SoFi and LendingClub are both good choices if you need a personal loan, but excel in different scenarios.

-If you want to borrow a large amount, consider SoFi.
-SoFi offers loans up to $100,000 making it the better choice if you need to pay a large bill or fund an expensive project.
+If you need to borrow a large amount, SoFi is the better option.
+It offers loans up to $100,000 making it the better choice if you need to pay a large bill or fund an expensive project.

+Not everyone needs to borrow $100,000 to cover an expense.
 If you need a small boost of cash, consider LendingClub.
-By contrast, LendingClub offers loans as small as $1,000, making it the better lender if you only need a small amount of cash.
+It offers loans as small as $1,000, making it the better lender if you only need a small amount of cash.

-If you have fair, but not excellent credit, consider LendingClub.
-LendingClub has a lower minimum credit score requirement, which means you might still be eligible for a loan if SoFi won’t approve your application.
+LendingClub is also a good choice if you have fair, but not excellent credit, consider LendingClub.
+LendingClub usually serves consumers within the good credit range, which means you might still be eligible for a loan if SoFi won’t approve your application.

-Both SoFi and LendingClub can be a good choice for lenders, but SoFi may be the better of the two for most people.
-Its loans are more flexible and carry fewer fees and potentially lower rates.
+Both SoFi and LendingClub can be a good choice for lenders, but SoFi may be the better option for most people.
+Its loans are more flexible and have fewer fees with potentially lower rates.
 If you’re eligible for a SoFi loan, there’s a good chance it’ll be the better deal.